-Parents ask me this question all the time.
+Parents ask me this question all the time: Is milk healthy for my kid?
 The question stems from confusion about all the options and some common misconceptions about milk.

 No doubt, new “milks” on the market make things more confusing.
 I took a close look at many of the options available in the marketplace and compared them, creating a printable chart so you could weigh the pros and cons and make an informed choice.